Boubou or Bazin: What's the Difference and Which Should You Choose?

 • Boubou: elongated vertical line, fluid silhouette, graceful movements, natural drape.
 The person seems to dance, even when still.

-• Bazin: assertive geometric structure, massive presence, visual stability, sculpture of crisp forms.
-It is a garment that poses.
+• Bazin: assertive geometric structure, massive presence, visual stability, sculpture of clean forms.
+It is a garment that makes a statement.

-In photos, the boubou creates an atmosphere of softness and approachability – it's the dress of someone who smiles freely.
-The bazin is dramatic impact, royal presence, a declaration of power.
+In photos, the boubou creates an atmosphere of softness and accessibility – it's the dress of someone who smiles freely.
+The bazin is about dramatic impact, royal presence, a declaration of power.

 Frequently Asked Questions: What You Really Want to Know